jrfinkbeiner/graphcore_snn/custom_lif_single_layer/notes.md

 -> `Vector<Vector<>>`
 * how to turn poplar 2d tensor to `Vector<Vector<>>`for vertex input/output
 * custom op with tf 2 ?
+* tradeoff/sweetspot between compute and communication? rule of thumb for parallelization?

 ## Remaning Issues

 * in rnn outputs are created with respect to RnnParams.dataType and not with the respect to the datatype of the corresponding tensor.
-This prevents ouputs of different data types... -> solve by just using the input field!
+This prevents ouputs of different data types... -> solve by just using the input field?
 * how to parallize different batches of the weight tensor update ? access to identical tensor elements might happen... or just change structure of update in general (from row parallel to column parallel)?

 ## Solved Issues

 * only int32 supported on ipu?
--> reinterpret
+-> no, xla interface issue, possible solution: reinterpret
 * weird values appearing in arrays when used in vertex. see issue with dLdweights, (preliminary) solved by creating temporary tensor and copying values...
 -> InOut<> type
 * `+=` not save to use in vertex code? even if same address is not written to multiple times? -> How to handle inplace add in vertex code ?
 Use it as both input and output?
 Possible to do multiple in place add on the same element in single vertex call?